CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ```

 ### condition
 This is an optional condition which can be used to prevent the response under certain circumstances.
 If not defined, it defaults to always `true`.
 If the condition is not met, the response is not included in the list of possible responses.
-For possible content see Dialogue Conditions below.
+For possible content, [see Dialogue Conditions below](#dialogue-conditions) for details.

 ---